toolkit

 Mentorship Process:

-- Matching criteria: Speciality, location, personal traits, goals
+- Matching Criteria: Based on specialization, location, personal traits, and career goals

 Benefits of the Mentorship Program